 INSPIRING ACTION, HOPE, AND A FUTURE

 Join Dena Petty, founder and executive director of Mentors Care.
-Petty launched a highly successful high school mentoring program in 2009 reaching hundreds of North Texas’s most at risk high school students.
+Petty launched a highly successful high school mentoring program in 2009 reaching hundreds of North Texas’s most at-risk high school students.

 In each episode, journey inside the passion and impact of Mentors Care.
 This podcast is full of remarkable people with amazing stories told by its mentors, school administrators, public servants, business owners, and even former students of the program.
 Be inspired to encourage action, hope, and a brighter future.

 Petty has worked and created this program from the ground up, learning hard lessons along the way.
 Now, after 10 years, we are seeing the traction and the impact of Mentors Care growing and becoming an unstoppable force in the lives of so many students AND the volunteers who mentor them!
 Our staff and board members have supported the program wholeheartedly from day one and remain true to the mission today.
-There is very little staff/board turnover because, at this point, we are a well-oiled machine and ours is one of the best boards in the state of Texas without a doubt.
+There is little staff or board turnover because, at this point, we are a well-oiled machine and ours is one of the best boards in the state of Texas without a doubt.

 Glenn Heights Police Chief Vernell Dooley